coozila/alpha/docs/challenges/building_challenges.md

-# Creating Challenges for Auto-GPT
+# Creating Challenges for alpha

 🏹 We're on the hunt for talented Challenge Creators! 🎯

-Join us in shaping the future of Auto-GPT by designing challenges that test its limits.
+Join us in shaping the future of alpha by designing challenges that test its limits.
 Your input will be invaluable in guiding our progress and ensuring that we're on the right track.
 We're seeking individuals with a diverse skill set, including:

 🎨 UX Design: Your expertise will enhance the user experience for those attempting to conquer our challenges.
 With your help, we'll develop a dedicated section in our wiki, and potentially even launch a standalone website.